 Georg Forster Research Fellowship (HERMES) for Experienced Researchers

 Submit an application if you are a researcher from a developing country with above average qualifications, completed your doctorate less than twelve years ago, already have your own research profile and are working at least at the level of Assistant Professor or Junior Research Group Leader or have a record of several years of independent academic work.
 A Georg Forster Research Fellowship (HERMES) for experienced researchers allows you to carry out a long-term research project (6−18 months) you have selected yourself in cooperation with an academic host you have selected yourself at a research institution in Germany.
 The fellowship is flexible and can be divided up into as many as three stays within three years.
-The research fellowship programme is financed by the Federal Ministry for Economic Cooperation and Development (Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung – BMZ) and – subject to the final financial commitment – co-financed by the EU Marie Curie action 'co-funding of regional, national and international programmes' (COFUND).
+The research fellowship programme is financed by the Federal Ministry for Economic Cooperation and Development (Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung – BMZ) and co-financed by the European Union (EU) in the 7th Framework Programme.

 Scientists and scholars of all disciplines from developing countries, emerging economies and transition states (excluding People's Republic of China and India; c.f. detailed list of countries) may apply to the Alexander von Humboldt Foundation directly at any time.
 The research proposal must address issues of significant relevance to the further development of your country of origin and, in this context, promise to facilitate the transfer knowledge and methods to developing and threshold countries.

 The Humboldt Foundation grants up to 80 Georg Forster Research Fellowships for postdoctoral researchers and experienced researchers annually.
 Short-term study visits, participation in congresses and training courses cannot be financed.

 To apply, please only use the application documents which can be downloaded here.